-Classification Amount of membership fee to be paid Breakdown of membership fees paid 18,000yen Student member dues of 12,000 yen School of Engineering Student for four years and 6,000 yen for the School of Engineering Student following two years.
-Total: 18,000 yen 12,000yen Student membership dues for two years Students transferring to the 3rd and 6,000 yen for the following years, School of Engineering two years.
-Total:12,000yen Students who have not graduated from the School of 6,000 yen for two years of student Engineering and are enrolled in 6,000yen membership dues. the first two years of the Total:6,000yen Graduate School of Engineering
+Classification Amount of membership fee to be paid Breakdown of membership fees paid School of Engineering Student 18,000yen Student member dues of 12,000 yen for four years and 6,000 yen for the following two years.
+Total: 18,000 yen Students transferring to the 3rd years, School of Engineering 12,000yen Student membership dues for two years and 6,000 yen for the following two years.
+Total:12,000yen Students who have not graduated from the School of Engineering and are enrolled in the first two years of the Graduate School of Engineering 6,000yen 6,000 yen for two years of student membership dues.
+Total:6,000yen

 Article5 Student member dues paid by student members who qualify as regular members shall be added to the number of years of regular member dues payment based on the calculation of [student member dues paid/3,000 yen].

 Article6 The membership fee paid will not be refunded.